ansible/ansible/docs/docsite/rst/reference_appendices/faq.rst

     $ source ./ansible/bin/activate
     $ pip install ansible

-If you need to use any libraries which are not available via pip (for instance, SELinux Python bindings on systems such as Red Hat Enterprise Linux or Fedora that have SELinux enabled), then you need to install them into the virtualenv.
+If you need to use any libraries which are not available through pip (for instance, SELinux Python bindings on systems such as Red Hat Enterprise Linux or Fedora that have SELinux enabled), then you need to install them into the virtualenv.
 There are two methods: